Bunli

 Environment Variables

-const apiKey = option(
+const apiKey = option(z.string().default(process.env.API_KEY || ""), {

-{ description: 'API key (or set API_KEY env var)' }
+description: "API key (or set API_KEY env var)",

 Multiple Values